righthandabacus/righthandabacus.github.io/_posts/2023-05-21-attention.markdown

 \end{aligned}
 $$

+The reason multihead is used is to capture different kind of attention:
+Consider the case of a sentence, one head may be to find the gender agreement, another is to find the subject-verb relationship, for example.
+Each *head* responsible for one theme.
+The output is then concatenated.
+Of course, concatenation means the output from each head is clustered.
+The output dimension is also a multiple of the number of heads.
+Therefore, there is a transformation matrix $W^O$ to realign the output to correct dimension.

+TensorFlow's implementation of `MultiHeadAttention` layer takes the call argument query, value, and key.
+The key is optional.
-In many cases, $K,V$ are the same.
+In many cases, $K,V$ are the same (the same sequence).
 For example, in translation, $Q$ is the target sequence and $K,V$ are both the source sequence.
 In a recommendation system, $Q$ is the target items and $K,V$ is the user profile.
 In language models, self-attention is used and all $Q,K,V$ are the same.
 We often see $K=V$ when we need to relate different positions of the same sequence to one another (e.g., what "it" refers to in the sentence).

 Usually, feed-forward network is after the attention mechanism to introduce nonlinearity.
 This feed-forward network is to replace the *hidden state* of an RNN to extract hierarchical features.